testbench-cs-imbus/tbcs-api-robotframework-parser/README.md

 Python (with pip) version 3 installed and running.
 Robot Framework Version 3.2.1 installed and running.
 ...
-REMARK: This Wrapper will NOT work with older versions of Robot Framework (and its older API) ...
+REMARK: This Wrapper will NOT work with older versions of Robot Framework (especially its older API) ...

 ## How to install: